A budget can help you reorganize your finances, prioritize spending, and allow you to make progress towards your financial goals.

-If you need help jump-starting your budget, you may want to consider signing up for a SoFi Money® cash management account.
+If you need help jump-starting your budget, you may want to consider signing up for a SoFi Checking and Savings®.

-With SoFi Money’s special “vaults” feature, you can easily separate your savings from your spending, while earning interest on all of your money.
+With SoFi Checking and Savings’s special “vaults” feature, you can easily separate your savings from your spending, while earning interest on all of your money.
 You can even set up different vaults for different savings goals.